Hot Stamper Pressings of Living Stereo Titles Available Now

 This recording is so natural it’s FREAKISH.
 You get swept up in the music completely because the sound allows you to forget it’s even a recording at all.
 All the normal adjectives apply; I won’t bother to repeat them here.
 If I ever make a list of the greatest recordings of all time, as Harry does with his “Best of the Bunch” dozen, you can bet that this record will be on it.

-Note also that we gave the record a Double Plus sonic grade, not the full Three Pluses a top copy would earn if it were as “freakishly good” as I used to think.]
+Note also that we gave the record a Double Plus sonic grade, not the full Three Pluses a top copy would earn if it were as “freakishly good” as I thought at the time.]

 Side One